Amazon Prime Day is upon us. In 2021, it’s set to take place on June 21 and June 22.

 Chase Sapphire Preferred

 Chase Sapphire Preferred has a great sign-up bonus that’s worth up to $1,000.
-But it’s defined by its unusually generous travel benefits, most notably its 1-to-1 point transfer arrangements with about a dozen top travel merchants.
+But it’s defined by its unusually generous travel benefits, most notably its 1-to-1 point transfer arrangements with about a dozen top travel merchants and a $50 annual hotel credit on hotel spending through Chase Ultimate Rewards.

 By swapping your Ultimate Rewards points for airline miles or hotel points, you can multiply their value and dramatically reduce the cost of international travel.
 It all starts with this year’s Prime Day shopping blitz.